pxc/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 	pick   c264051 Revert "added file_size" - not implemented correctly

 And then when you get to the command line, you revert that commit and create two (or more) new ones.
-Lets say 21d80a5 modified two files, file1 and file2, and you wanted to split them into seperate commits.
-You could do this after the rebase dropped you to the command line :
+Let's say 21d80a5 modified two files, file1 and file2, and you wanted to split them into separate commits.
+You could do this after the rebase dropped you to the command line:

 	$ git reset HEAD^
 	$ git add file1